 Throw Away Starting Hands

-Quads are considered good hands in Texas Hold’em but in Omaha Hi-Lo quads are the hands that a player does not play.
-If you receive three of a kind as hole cards, then you can only use two cards and third card of same rank does not hold any value.
-This is because the card cannot be used with community cards on the board making it difficult for you to make a set with that card.
-For example, if a player is dealt 7h-7s-7d-Kd, then he can throw away his cards.
-Hands like 8h 9h are also considered weak hands because to make the high end of a straight, you will have to make the cards that are also qualifying low hands.
-Thus, you can fold hands with four of the same suit like 2h-8h-9h-4h.
-Here, two spades that you need to make a flush are not available and extra spades actually do not help you anyway.
-Other starting hands that should be folded are Lowest Card from 4 through 9 Paired or Unpaired (4567, 67QQ, 47JK).
+Quads (four-of-a-kind) are considered as good hands in Texas Hold’em but in Omaha Hi-Lo, quads are the hands that a player does not play.
+Also if you receive three-of-a-kind as hole cards, you can only use two from them.
+Third card of the same rank does not hold any value because it cannot be used with community cards on the board.
+For example, if a player is dealt 7♥-7♠-7♦-K♦, he can only use two 7s and the third 7 is of no value for him.
+In this situation, player can throw away his cards.
+Hands like 8♥-9♥ are also considered weak hands because to make the high end of a straight, the cards you need are also qualifying low hands.
+You can fold hands with four of the same suit like 2♥-8♥-9♥-4♥.
+Here, you required three hearts as community cards to make a flush.
+The extra hearts in your hole cards do not help you anyway.
+Other starting hands that should be folded are lowest cards from 4 through 9 paired or unpaired (4-5-6-7, 6-7-Q-Q, 4-7-J-K).

 Manage your Bankroll